apache/paimon/docs/content/how-to/creating-catalogs.md

     'uri' = 'jdbc:mysql://<host>:<port>/<databaseName>',
     'jdbc.user' = '...',
     'jdbc.password' = '...',
-    'store-key'='jdbc',
+    'catalog-key'='jdbc',
     'warehouse' = 'hdfs:///path/to/warehouse'
 );

 USE CATALOG my_jdbc;
 ```
-You can define any connection parameters for a database with the prefix "jdbc.".
+You can configure any connection parameters that have been declared by JDBC through "jdbc.", the connection parameters may be different between different databases, please configure according to the actual situation.

-You can also perform logical isolation for databases under multiple catalogs by specifying "store-key".
+You can also perform logical isolation for databases under multiple catalogs by specifying "catalog-key".

 You can define any default table options with the prefix `table-default.` for tables created in the catalog.